 Moreover, in addition to importing data from CSV files, Skyvia can also import binary data from zip archives into Salesforce.
 If you want to know about how to import attachments into Salesforce or to read general information about import operations, follow this link.

-To get data into Salesforce, you need to create an import package.
-When creating an import package, Skyvia allows adding several import tasks to one package and, thus, importing several CSV files into Salesforce – accounts, contacts, leads, opportunities, attachments, etc. – in a single import operation.
+To get data into Salesforce, you need to create an import integration.
+When creating an import integration, Skyvia allows adding several import tasks to one integration and, thus, importing several CSV files into Salesforce – accounts, contacts, leads, opportunities, attachments, etc. – in a single import operation.
 You can easily configure relation mapping and build relations between objects.

 Automated Data Import with Scheduled Data Loader

 What is also convenient is that you can schedule data import into Salesforce for automatic execution.
 It can be useful for those users who need to import automatically updated CSV files from the file storage into Salesforce.
 The import will run automatically on the specified days and at certain time intervals.
 If the Salesforce connection becomes invalid or some errors happen within the integration, you will receive notifications to your account email or to other additional emails you have specified.

 How to Import Data into Salesforce in 4 Steps

 After signing in to Skyvia, you can create an import integration by clicking +NEW in the top menu and selecting Import in the Integration column.